 Thomas Kane draws on symmetry, beauty and tranquility.
-When he compose a photograph he has a vision of the final image.
+When he composes a photograph he has a vision of the final image.
 Often it may contain much less than the actual scene photographed.

 If anything is central to his work it is the sky.
 Some days he get a strong feeling that the light and clouds may unite to form the picture he seeks.
 After all, the great artist Arthur Boyd said it was the light of Australia that forced him to paint.

 Collectors of his work span the world, from Spain, Ireland and Hong Kong, to offices in Collins Street, Melbourne, and Pitt Street, Sydney, as well as homes in Sydney, Melbourne, Inverloch, Wye River and elsewhere.